eyucel/eyucel.github.io/_posts/2023-11-03-logodds-odds-and-probability.md

 ![Desktop View](/assets/img/logodds_odds_prob.svg){: w="700"}
 _Comparison of graphs of log odds, odds, and probability._
 Even, or 1:1 odds, correspond to a log odds of 0, since $\log(1)=0$.
 From our equation, we can compute that this occurs when $x=25$.
 Also from our equation, we know that each one unit change in $x$ increases the log odds by 0.4.
-The center plot shows the nonlinearity of the relationship between odds and $x$.
+The center plot shows the non-linearity of the relationship between odds and $x$.
 Here, a one unit change in $x$ multiplies the odds by $e^{0.4}\approx 1.49$ or, put another way, increases them by 49%.
 It's easy to see how this leads to rapid growth in the odds ratio: from even odds at $x=25$ we get 1.49:1 odds when $x=26$, and 2.22:1 odds at $x=27$.
 The absolute difference continues to grow at an ever larger rate.
 Lastly, as described above, the graph of probability as a function of $x$ is S-shaped, with high probability associated with positive log odds and high odds, low probability associated with negative log odds and small (close to 0) odds, and 0.5 probability with even (1:1) odds and 0 log odds.

 ## Example: Account Standing at a Bank
 A bank has a list of customer accounts that are either in good or bad standing.
-In addition, they have demographic information on the customer including but not limited to their age, gender, and number of depedents, to name a few.
+In addition, they have demographic information on the customer including but not limited to their age, gender, and number of dependents, to name a few.
 We build a simple model predicting the probability of an account being in bad standing given the customer's age.
 The resulting model is:

 $$ \log \frac{P(\mathrm{Bad Standing})}{1-P(\mathrm{Bad Standing})} = 10.12 - 0.32(\mathrm{Age}) $$